TheISCrowd/BustleBus/README.md

 welcome.blade.php (This is the view that loads with no user login and on localhost domain)

-admin.blade.php (This is the view that loads after the admin login)
+admin/admin.blade.php (This is the view that loads after the admin login)

-hr.blade.php (This is the view that loads after the hr login)
+hr/hr.blade.php (This is the view that loads after the hr login)

-home.blade.php (This is the view that loads after the client login)
+client/home.blade.php (This is the view that loads after the client login)

 ## layouts